brandontnavarrete/estimating-home-value/ReadME.md

   ▪️ drop outliers

-▪️ Explore data in search of drivers of churn
-▪️ Answer the following initial questions
+## :memo: Explore data in search of drivers of churn /  Answer the following initial questions

 ▪️ what is correlated with `tax_value` wether that be negative or positive?

 ▪️ Does having an above average bedroom count affect the `tax_value`?